Xiao Qin

-Xiao Qin (肖钦 (肖欽, Xiào Qīn); born January 12, 1985, in Nanjing, Jiangsu) is a male Chinese gymnast.
+Xiao Qin (肖钦 (肖欽, Xiào Qīn); born January 12, 1985) is a Chinese gymnast.
 He specializes in the horizontal bar and parallel bars, but is best known for his work on the pommel horse for which he has won Olympic, world, national, East Asian Games, and World Cup titles.
-He joined the Chinese National Team in 1999 and is part of the People's Liberation Army.
+He joined the China national team in 1999 and is part of the People's Liberation Army.

 Competitive highlights

 He has qualified for two Olympics.
 At the 2004 Olympics in Athens, Xiao Qin was one of the favorites for the Olympic title on pommel horse, but his dreams were shattered when he fell during the qualification round.
 He qualified for the horizontal bar event final but placed 6th.
 It was also a disappointing Olympics for his team favored to win gold but instead finished 5th.
 At the 2008 Olympics in Beijing, he redeemed himself by winning gold on the pommel horse along with gold for his team.